beckym223/manual_work/E6_long_edited.md

 above- (and below-) average returns to vari- ous current investment decisions and capital gains (or losses) on existing physical- and
-180ne should probably worry also about the overall level of support for economic research.
-As a percent- age of total academic research funding, it fell from 1.5 percent in 1979 to 1.2 percent in 1990.
-While the number of economists doing academic research was rising at 5.5 percent per year, funds per researcher were falling in real terms at - 2.3 percent per year, and the Federal share in these funds was also dropping from 48 percent to only 27 percent (in 1989).
-At the same time, real funds per researcher in the academy as a whole were rising at 0.4 percent per year (National Science Board, 1991).
-What is it that we have been doing wrong?
-19The recent shift toward a "three essays" Ph.D. thesis is also not conducive to a serious involvement with data creation.
-20Unfortunately, the usage is apt.
-Data already means "given" rather than collected or observed.

 ### ---Economics-1994-0-18.txt---